 * Click here for rating key

 Hotel Valley Ho Hotel Review: While Hotel Valley Ho seems like it's getting in on the tail end of the turn-of-the-millennium retro motel trend, with its December 2005 opening, it is in fact a forerunner.
 This model of classic mid-century design---done in muted hipster tones of green, teal, yellow and orange---opened its doors in the 1950s to guests who included Humphrey Bogart and Marilyn Monroe.
 Jimmy Durante once played piano in the lobby and Natalie Wood and Robert Wagner had their wedding reception here.
 The hotel's location, within walking distance to downtown's galleries and shops, makes it a nice departure from the area's many desert resorts.
 The original two-story tower has grown and now houses a lobby restaurant, spa, gym and upper level condos.
 All accommodations, whose bedrooms are separated from the bath facilities by glass walls, open onto patios; they're well equipped with flat-screen TVs, complimentary WiFi and high-speed Internet access, feather-top beds and in-room espresso.
 Cabana Guest Rooms come with curtained cabana patios overlooking the pool, while Terrace Suites have 800-square-foot patios or balconies.
+A 2,100-square-foot Presidential Loft includes spacious outdoor areas and a full kitchen, living room and mountain views.
 At ZuZu, you'll find an exhibition kitchen, soda fountain and plenty of comfort food.
 No doubt the resort's polished, service-oriented mentality emanates from Hotel Valley Ho's sister property, Sanctuary Camelback Mountain.